mrdomino/readpassphrase-3/README.md

 # readpassphrase-3

-This crate endeavors to expose a thin Rust wrapper around the OpenBSD [`readpassphrase(3)`][0] function.
-Three interfaces are exposed:
+This crate endeavors to expose a thin Rust wrapper around the C [`readpassphrase(3)`][0] function for reading passphrases on the console in CLI programs.
-1. `getpass`, which allocates and returns its own fixed-size buffer for the passphrase;
-2. `readpassphrase`, which takes a buffer as a byte slice and returns a `&str` in that buffer; and
-3. `readpassphrase_owned`, which takes a preallocated buffer that it consumes and returns as the output `String`.

-These may be customized using `RppFlags`, which expose the original API’s flags.

-This library uses a couple of third-party dependencies: `RppFlags` is implemented via the [bitflags][1] library, native builds are done via [cc][2], and memory zeroing can optionally be done by [zeroize][3].
+This library uses a few third-party dependencies: flags to `readpassphrase` are implemented via the [bitflags][1] library, native builds are done via [cc][2], and memory zeroing can optionally be done by [zeroize][3].
 To try to reduce churn in this library itself, we do not lock the versions of these dependencies; it is recommended that you vet their current versions yourself for compromises or software supply chain attacks.
 If you would rather not do that, consider instead using the excellent [rpassword][4] crate, which ships without external dependencies.

+# Usage
+Add this crate to your project with `cargo add readpassphrase-3`.
+If you would like memory zeroing to be done by [zeroize][3], then you can instead say: `cargo add readpassphrase-3 -F zeroize`.

+See <https://docs.rs/readpassphrase-3> for documentation and examples.

 # NFAQ

 ## I’m getting a “mismatched types” error!
 That’s not a question, but it’s okay.
 You are probably passing a Rust `&str` as the prompt argument.
 To avoid needing to take a dynamically allocated string or make a copy of the prompt on every call, this library takes a [`&CStr`][5] (i.e. a null-terminated span of characters) as its prompt argument.

 If you’re passing a literal string, you can just prepend `c` to your string:
 ```rust
 let _ = getpass(c"Prompt: ")?;
 //              ^